 Bethesda, Maryland (MD) is a bustling urban community located in Montgomery County just north of the city boundary of Washington, DC.
 Downtown Bethesda is home to 20 art galleries, more than 200 ethnic restaurants, two live theatres, music and dance studios and numerous boutiques.
 The area is renowned for three of the world's leading biomedical research centers -- the National Institutes of Health, National Library of Medicine and the National Naval Medical Center.

-According to the U.S. Census (2010), the Bethesda, MD community is the best-educated city in the nation with a population of more than 60,000.
-Approximately 80% of residents age 25 or older have bachelor's degrees and 49% have graduate or professional degrees.
-The median income for a household is $126,414.
-The area attracts professionals because of its convenience to DC, its first rate schools and the numerous amenities within Downtown Bethesda.
+Approximately 83% of residents age 25 or older have bachelor's degrees.
+The median income for a household is $154,559.
+The area attracts professionals because of its convenience to DC, its first-rate schools, and the numerous amenities within Downtown Bethesda.

 Metro Stations Near Bethesda

 The Bethesda Circulator, a free bus service makes it easy to get around town with 21 stops from Bethesda Avenue to Rugby Avenue.
 Operating hours are Monday through Thursday from 7 a.m.-11 p.m., Friday from 7 a.m.-midnight and Saturday from 10 a.m.-midnight.
 No service on Sunday.

 - National Institutes of Health - With its headquarters located in Bethesda, MD, NIH is the nation’s medical research agency and a part of the U.S. Department of Health and Human Services.
 NIH conducts research in its own laboratories and supports the research of universities, medical schools, hospitals, and research institutions throughout the world.

 - National Naval Medical Center - The military medical center provides care to wounded service members, including Army, Navy, Marine Corps, and Air Force personnel.